Kuro-P/vscode-subtitle-reader/README.md

 # vscode-subtitle-reader

-A tool for better subtitle files reading experience in VS Code.
+A tool for enhance the reading experience of subtitle files..

 ## Features
 * syntaxes highlight (`.ass`, `.ssa`, `.srt`)